 The survey and report are available on the Funding Our Future website here.
 The survey summary states that approximately 63% of the roadway segments within the City are rated in the poor or worse classifications.
-As the table depicts, more than half of local streets, arterials and collectors are no longer candidates for preservation or rehabilitation treatments.
+As the table depicts, more than half of local streets, arterials and collectors, in 2017, are no longer candidates for preservation or rehabilitation treatments.
 Many pavement segments have deteriorated below a level where preservation methods are effective.
 Most are candidates for reconstruction.
-The following section explains approaches to making decisions given the current conditions of the roadway network.